History of the Sri Lanka national cricket team: 1960s

 However, the Board of Control for Cricket in Ceylon had insufficient money to pay for the trip, and private donations had to be sought.
 Also, the government was reluctant to release the necessary foreign exchange at a time when it was struggling to afford vital imports.

-The final straw was the selection of the team in April 1968.
+The tour was ultimately cancelled following a controversy over team selection in April 1968.
 Chandra Schaffter, one of the four selectors, resigned when he found that the other selectors were going to select each other in the team, one of them as captain.
 The selected team was Herbert Fernando (captain), Michael Tissera (vice-captain), Ranjit Fernando, Abu Fuard, Gamini Goonesena, Stanley Jayasinghe, T. B. Kehelgamuwa, Dan Piachaud, Anurudda Polonowita, Mano Ponniah, Buddy Reid, Daya Sahabandu, Anura Tennekoon and Dhansiri Weerasinghe.
 Herbert Fernando and Dhansiri Weerasinghe were the two selectors who chose themselves.
 The resultant uproar caused the tour to be cancelled in May, just days before the team was scheduled to leave.

 In 1969–70 another Australian team arrived in Ceylon.
 This team played one first-class match against the national Ceylon team before going on to India for a five-Test series.